 Traveling to Six Senses Zil Pasyon

 Most flights to/from the Seychelles travel via central Africa or the Gulf states.
-From Copenhagen the best routing was Qatar Airways to Doha, Qatar and continuing on to Mahé in the Seychelles.
+From Copenhagen, the best routing was Qatar Airways to Doha, Qatar and continuing on to Mahé in the Seychelles.
 Two 5.5 hour flights, with a one-hour connection in Doha, and we were there.
-A perfect schedule would have had both flights during the day, but unfortunately that wasn’t an option on any airline.
+A perfect schedule would have had both flights during the day, but unfortunately, that wasn’t an option on any airline.
 So we left Copenhagen at 5:15pm, and then departed Doha at 2am.
 We reached Mahé at 8am.
 The only good thing I can say about the journey is that our second flight was almost empty, so we each had our own row.
 At least we got a little sleep before officially starting our Seychelles vacation.

 We LOVED the helicopter ride!
 It took all of half an hour to leave the Mahé airport, be driven down the road to the helipad, get a safety briefing, board the copter, and fly to the island.
 I’ve been in helicopters before, in Hawaii especially, where a lot of passengers got nauseous.
 This was nothing like that – it was a very smooth ride, fairly low over the ocean, with no sudden twists or turns.